shashi1562/shashi1562/README.md

-- 👋 Hi, I’m @shashi1562
+- 👋 Hi, I’m @shashi-lokini
 - 👀 I’m interested in Photography and Affiliate Marketing
-- 🌱 I’m currently learning full stack
+- 🌱 I’m currently learning Back-End Developement
-- 📫 How to reach me privateacc156@gmail.com
+- 📫 How to reach me shashi.lokini@gmail.com

 <!---
 shashi1562/shashi1562 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.